 During the first 72 hours of treatment, we ask our clients to refrain from making any phone calls.
 We use this time to have clients acclimate, engage and hopefully become enmeshed in our program and with the resident community.
 You may leave messages for your loved one during this time.
 After the 72 hours has elapsed, your loved one will be able to call during assigned times.

-Therapist Contact – Your loved one’s primary therapist will contact you within 72 hours after arrival to begin discussion of treatment goals and to glean pertinent information in regards to your loved one’s use history.
+Therapist Contact – Your loved one’s primary therapist will contact you within 72 hours after arrival to begin discussion of treatment goals and to glean pertinent information in regard to your loved one’s use history.
 Again this is all pending that they have consented and signed the proper releases.
 Following the initial contact, the primary therapist will contact you with updates on a weekly or bi-weekly basis.

 During the first weeks in treatment your loved one will begin to feel better physically.
 It is common, during the first 5-10 days, for them to feel they, and the family have “over reacted” to their drug and alcohol issues.
 “They are not nearly as sick as the other residents.”
 Some may feel they can come home and control their use of alcohol/drugs or not use at all.
 This is a crucial time in treatment because clients will focus on the minutiae rather than the fact that they have a life threatening illness and have devastated most of their surrounding environs.